Updated: Jan 21

-If you are currently expanding your career and looking for a better opportunities, you know that the process finding an opening and applying to it is time-consuming.
+If you are currently expanding your career and looking for better opportunities, you know that the process of finding an opening and applying to it is time-consuming.
 Fortunately, there’s LinkedIn.
-This professional network is known as one of the best social media platform to hire and get hired.
+This professional network is known as one of the best social media platforms to hire and get hired.
 Its popularity grows more than 60 percent in the last 10 years.

 Most users love and use LinkedIn Jobs because it's the easiest way to use LinkedIn to get a job fast and it’s so easy it requires no technical skills.
 But LinkedIn Jobs is just one of the tools on LinkedIn that you can use in your job search process.